Cirilcetra/agentbackend/UPDATES.md

    - Look for proper profile querying by user_id
    - Confirm profile updates are using user_id
    - Validate that authentication tokens are being properly used

+## Testing and Troubleshooting Tools

+We've created a direct testing script (`test_profile_update.py`) that can be used to verify profile updates are working correctly with Supabase.
+This bypasses the API layer and tests the database connection directly.

+You can use this script to:
+1. Verify profile updates are being correctly applied
+2. Debug any database connection issues
+3. Test the multi-user configuration

 ## Potential Future Improvements